OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 ## Results

 Below are links to interactive versions of the visualizations for each round of prediction.
-My plan is to update predictions every 7 days on Sunday evenings, but I will save out past predictions to gauge their accuracy overtime.
+My plan is to update predictions every 7 days on Sunday evenings, but I will save out past predictions to gauge their accuracy over time.
 As my stash of visualizations and metrics grows this section may evolve.

 *just a test*
 [Last observed date: 2025-12-22](https://onlybadforecasts.github.io/brighton_snowpack_interactive)